andydansby/Z88dk_fast_sine/README.md

 # Z88dk_fast_sine
-Various fast sine and other trig approximations
+Various fast sine and other trig approximations written in C